KEINOS/go-genrawid/README.md

 # GenRawID

-`genrawid` is a niche command line tool and/or Go package to generate a unique consistent number from the imput.
+`genrawid` is a niche command line tool and/or Go package to generate a unique consistent number from the input.

 ```shellsession
 $ genrawid --string "abcdefgh"